-The beverage industry faces a variety of challenges including supply issues, increasing prices, and the mature nature of many beverage categories, according to the report U.S. Beverage Market Outlook 2021 by Packaged Facts, a leading market research firm and division of MarketResearch.com.
+The U.S. beverage industry has faced a variety of issues in recent years including increasing prices, supply concerns, and the mature nature of many beverage categories, according to the report U.S. Beverage Market Outlook 2023: Inflation, Home Delivery, Health Halos & Other Trends by Packaged Facts, a leading market research firm and division of MarketResearch.com.

 Where to Learn More

-For more information about beverage industry trends and to access more in-depth beverage market research, be sure to check out these recent reports from Packaged Facts:
+For more information about beverage trends, beverage innovation, and beverage industry statistics, be sure to check out these recent reports:

 About Packaged Facts